tomaarsen/attention_sinks/README.md

 ```

 ## Benchmarks

+### Pre-prepared benchmarks
+See [benchmark/scripts](benchmark/scripts) for a collection of ready-to-go scripts for various model architectures like Llama 2, Falcon, MPT and GPT-NeoX (Pythia).
+Each of these scripts runs the benchmarking and plotting tools described below for pure [`transformers`](https://github.com/huggingface/transformers), [`attention_sinks`](https://github.com/tomaarsen/attention_sinks) and a third alternative: `windowed`, which involves simple windowed attention at a window size of 1024 tokens.
+Upon completion, the script will plot the figures that you see at the top of this README.

+### Benchmarking tool
 You can run a few benchmarks to compute the perplexity of various models over time using the provided [perplexity.py](benchmark/perplexity.py) benchmarking script.
-For example:
+This is done by computing the negative log likelihood losses of the chosen model when it is provided a full book with 60k+ tokens.
+By default, the scripts stop after 8192 tokens, but this can be modified.
+An ideal solution continuously has a low log perplexity and a constant CUDA VRAM usage.

+To use the script, you can run:
 ```
 python benchmark/perplexity.py --experiment attention_sinks
 ```